lxyeternal/MyAcadpage/_pages/about.md

 # 🔥 News
-- *2023.08*: &nbsp;🎉🎉 Our preprint "When GPT Meets Program Analysis: Towards Intelligent Detection of Smart Contract Logic Vulnerabilities in GPTScan" is published on Arxiv!
+- *2023.08*: &nbsp;🎉🎉 Our preprint "When GPT Meets Program Analysis: Towards Intelligent Detection of Smart Contract Logic Vulnerabilities in GPTScan" was published on Arxiv!
 - *2023.08*: &nbsp;🎉🎉 He passed Qualifying Examination (QE) and became a Ph.D. candidate.
 - *2023.07*: &nbsp;🎉🎉 Our paper "Who is the Real Hero?
-Measuring Developer Contribution via Multi-dimensional Data Integration" is accepted by ASE 2023!
+Measuring Developer Contribution via Multi-dimensional Data Integration" was accepted by ASE 2023!
 - *2021.08*: &nbsp;🎉🎉 He joined Nanyang Technological University as a Ph.D. student.

 # 📝 Publications